 In addition to hypoallergenic materials, the Climabalance lightweight comforter might just be the most technologically advanced cooling blanket you ever own.
 It uses adjustable mesh baffles, careful ventilation, and proven ClimaBalance technology to transport heat and humidity three times faster than your average comforter.
 That means that your body temperature stays balanced and you stay cool and sweat-free all night.

-4. This Quilt That You Can Wash In Hot Water To Kill Germs And Mites
+4. This Quilt That You Can Wash In Hot Water To Clean Off Germs And Mites

 Unlike many blankets, this polyester quilt can stand up to being washed in hot water — no gentle cycle required.
 This allows you to give it the deep clean that's required to get rid of dust and mites.
 It's also hypoallergenic, comes preshrunk and pre-washed, and has finely stitched threads that hold up well to cleaning.
 And don't worry, if white doesn't go with your color scheme, this blanket comes in four other colors.